35 BEST Places to Visit in BC (British Columbia)

 Easily one of British Columbia’s top attractions.
 At 430 feet across, the Capilano Suspension Bridge is the longest bridge of its type in the world and is located in Vancouver.

-It hangs 230 feet above a raging river, giving visitors a thrilling experience as they cross to the other side, enjoying views of the surrounding rainforest.
+It hangs 230 feet above a raging river, thrilling visitors as they cross to the other side and enjoying views of the surrounding rainforest.
+Treetops Adventure and Cliffwalk are the two other thrilling experiences available at this attraction.

 8. Wells Gray Provincial Park